osmosis-labs/osmosis/docs/network/README.md

 cd $HOME
 ```

-Use the following command to ensure the validator file is in the gensesis state:
+Ensure the validator file is in the gensesis state:

 ```bash
 osmosisd unsafe-reset-all